Peter Ridsdale: Plymouth Argyle

 Ridsdale approached Plymouth Argyle with the intentions of investing in the club, but with a winding-up petition in place Ridsdale was instead appointed as a footballing advisor to the board in December 2010, with an aim of selling "short-term assets", i.e. the playing staff.
-Craig Noone and Réda Johnson were subsequently sold, and the club survived the winding-up attempt for debts owed to HMRC.
+Craig Noone and Réda Johnson were subsequently sold, and the club survived the winding-up attempt for debts owed to HM Revenue & Customs.

 In March 2011, the club were still in financial peril and with staff still unpaid and debts rising as the months passed, Ridsdale proposed that the club needed £5million in investment to complete the football season.
 The club announced plans to be placed into administration, and were docked 10 points.
-Brendan Guilfoyle (a Leeds based insolvency practitioner) was appointed as administrator and retained Ridsdale to run the footballing side of the business.
+Brendan Guilfoyle (a Leeds-based insolvency practitioner) was appointed as administrator and retained Ridsdale to run the footballing side of the business.
 The club were relegated from League One at the end of the season.

 In the summer of 2011 Ridsdale continued to act as chairman, assisting Guilfoyle in finding potential buyers, before buying the club himself for the nominal fee of £1 with the intentions of keeping the club afloat until a more permanent owner could be found.
 Ridsdale fired Peter Reid as manager just one month into the season, replacing him with Carl Fletcher as a caretaker player-manager.

 With club staff nearing their tenth month without pay, James Brent arranged deals with the PFA and Plymouth City Council to help clear debts, and took over the club from Ridsdale and the administrators in October 2011.

 Preston North End

 Peter Ridsdale became the Preston North End chairman on 6 December 2011.
 Within eight days of his appointment, Peter Ridsdale sacked the then Preston manager Phil Brown after only one win in eleven.
 He then left this role and became an advisor to the owner, Mr T Hemmings in 2012.
+Ridsdale was appointed to the board at Preston North End on 5 July 2021.

 United We Fall

 In November 2007 Ridsdale released the book United We Fall: Boardroom Truths About the Beautiful Game making claims about incidents which had contributed to the downfall of Leeds United in the mid-2000s.

 David O'Leary called Ridsdale's claims "deranged" and suggested that he was 'two faced' with his comments compared to how the pair's relationship had continued since both had left Leeds.

-O'Leary later responded to the claims regarding him by stating that he had taken part in discussions with Ridsdale and had signed a conditional statement, but O'Leary said that nothing legally-binding was put in place.
+Martin O’Neill also responded to claims regarding him by stating that he had taken part in discussions with Ridsdale and had signed a conditional statement, but that nothing legally-binding was put in place.

 Other business dealings

-Ridsdale was Managing Director of Tulchan Holdings, which successfully acquired Sock Shop from the receiver in 1996.
+Ridsdale was managing director of Tulchan Holdings, which successfully acquired Sock Shop from the receiver in 1996.